Did you know?

 - Our schools provide every young person with education opportunities to help them to achieve their plans for work and life.

-- Vocational Education and Training, including study at TasTAFE or a registered training organisation
+- a Vocational Education and Training (VET) qualification through any registered training organisation

-- an apprenticeship or traineeship, including an Australian School-based Apprenticeship
+- an apprenticeship or traineeship with an employer.

 Can my senior secondary age child undertake paid employment while completing education and training?